-Manhattan Bicycle Accident Lawyers
+Manhattan Bicycle Accident Attorney

 Cycling offers a wide array of benefits to Manhattan residents, making it a popular way to get around the island.
 Bikes are cheaper than taking a cab or an Uber, and nimble enough to maneuver through the city’s notoriously heavy traffic—and that makes them perfect for couriers and delivery workers, because they can easily get to places that motor vehicles can’t.
 They also come with the added benefit of healthy physical activity.
 Unfortunately, bicycle accidents are on the rise in our city.

 If you have suffered preventable injuries in a Manhattan bicycle crash, then you may have rights under New York law to take legal action seeking compensation for your injuries and losses.
-The skilled Manhattan personal injury lawyers at Jacoby & Meyers, LLP advocate for NYC cyclists to get them the compensation they deserve for bicycle accident injuries.
+The skilled Manhattan Bicycle Accident lawyers at Jacoby & Meyers, LLP advocate for NYC cyclists to get them the compensation they deserve for bicycle accident injuries.
 Contact our team today at (212) 445-7000 for a free case evaluation to discuss the details of your bicycle accident, your injuries, and the losses you’ve faced.

 Jacoby & Meyers, LLP Fights for Bicycle Accident Victims